hnvy/day-ploy/README.md

 Feel free to contact me if you get stuck, I will be more than happy to help!

 # Changelog
+- 26/08/2022
+  - You can now move tasks up and down.
+  - The program now clears the screen to give you a better experience.
 - 24/08/2022
   - You can now find out the tiem at which the day ends (it is printed out as `$$END$$` at the end of the activity list)
 - 23/08/2022